muzammil-13/Smart_Delivery_Attendance_System/README.md

 ✅ **Push Notifications for Skipped Deliveries (Future Feature)**

+✅ **GPS Tracking & Time Logs for Fraud Prevention**

+✅ **Multilingual UI for Ease of Use**

+✅ **Potential AI-powered Image Verification for Authenticity**

 ## Workflow

-1. **Customer Gets a QR Code** : A unique QR code is placed at each house.
+1. **Customer Gets a QR Code**: A unique QR code is placed at each house.
-2. **Delivery Staff Scans QR Code** : Using the mobile app, the staff scans the QR code.
+2. **Delivery Staff Scans QR Code**: Using the mobile app, the staff scans the QR code.
-3. **Attendance is Logged in Google Sheets** : The app updates delivery status automatically.
+3. **Attendance is Logged in Google Sheets**: The app updates delivery status automatically.
-4. **Admin Views Reports** : Attendance logs are analyzed for delivery trends & billing.
+4. **Admin Views Reports**: Attendance logs are analyzed for delivery trends & billing.
+5. **GPS Location & Timestamp is Stored**: Ensures delivery legitimacy and prevents fraud.

 ## Technology Stack